amir-arad/muaddib/docs/architecture-overview.md

 The editor will allow plugins to run code in different js-runtime environments

 #### Backend
-Source of truth for the editor.
+Source of truth for the user project.
 Should do most of the heavy lifting.
-Can be used by many editors.
+Can be used by many editor windows. mostly composed of universal javascript, specific environment-dependent plugins can be implemented for either nodejs or web-worker
-Implemented as worker or node

 #### Main
 GUI layer of the editor.
 Opened in a browser

-#### User Spaces
+#### User Browser Spaces

-User spaces are Iframes running user code.
+User browser spaces are browser windows ( mostly implemented through Iframes ) running user code.
 They can be created by plugins, given a unique name (i.e. preview) and plugged into by other plugins

+these will normaly run the users components and client side tests

 ####  Node Spaces

 Node user spaces are node processes running user code.
-They can be created by plugins, given a unique name (i.e. preview) and plugged into by other plugins
+They can be created by plugins, given a unique name (i.e. preview) and plugged into by other plugins.

+these will normaly run the users application business logic backend code

+##` core APIs

+the core offers the following services:

+ - plugin registry
+ - defining new plugin registries ( for extendable plugins )
+ - Ability to create plugable user spaces
+ - Ability to create plugable user backend spaces
+ - Communication channel across scopes
+ - File system abstraction
+ - Auth abstraction
+ - Command system